pauldoust/2019-net-i/README.md

 ## How to Install and  Run <Emma Torrent> Player

 There are no external libraries required to install "EMMA Torrent" Player.
-All libraries used are in-built assuming that in the Python versions described below

 Recommended Python Version  3.5+

 Supported Operating Systems:  Linux, Windows 7+